roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ## 3.5 Build the perturbations generator

-For easy use of pytorch's gradient back-propagation, the perturbation is defined as a pytorch module.
+For easy use of pytorch's gradient back-propagation, the perturbation is defined here as a pytorch module.
+The padding of the conv layers is set such that the layer output has the same shape as the input (similar to the padding="same" setting in keras).
+This is important since the tensor has to keep the same dimensions to act as a 'perturbation' of the input.

 ```python